IZZARA-URA/IZZARA-URA/README.md

 ### Hi, I'm Yuu ! 👋

 I'm a machine learning engineer with 1-2 years of experience in ML/DL.
-I'm interested in using ML/DL to solve real-world problems,
+I'm interested in using ML/DL to solve real-world problems, such as improving healthcare,

 I'm skilled in NLP and Vison.
 I've also contributed to the following open source projects: